Business Finance

 Which Assets Depreciate?

-Have you ever asked yourself, “Can I write off my blank?” or “Are my office supplies depreciable?”
-With how confusing taxes and anything government-related can be, it’s no surprise that many people feel a little lost and overwhelmed.
+Have you ever asked yourself, “Can I write off my _____?” or “Are my office supplies depreciable?”
+Given how confusing taxes and anything government-related can be, it’s no surprise that many people feel a little lost and overwhelmed.
 Thankfully, the IRS provides a webpage (albeit a lengthy one) that details everything you need to know about how to depreciate property.

 Instead of expecting you to read through more than 100 pages and 50,000 words of legalese, we’ve gone ahead and found the most important parts and pulled them out for you.
 You’ll notice the IRS divides the items into year groupings.
 That signifies the number of years over which those assets can depreciate.